GoHighLevel Pricing 2026: $97 vs $297 vs $497 Plan Breakdown

 • Reputation management and Google review request sequences

-The hard ceiling is the single sub-account.
-If you are a freelancer running your own business on GHL — managing your own leads, bookings, and follow-up automations — $97/month is exceptional value.
-If you are a consultant or coach with a small team, it still works well.
-The moment you want to onboard a second client or manage a second business location, you have to upgrade.
+If you are a freelancer, coach, or solopreneur running your own marketing operations — managing your own leads, bookings, and follow-up automations — $97/month is exceptional value.
+The moment you want to onboard a second client or manage a second business location, you must upgrade.
 There is no workaround on the Starter tier.

-The Unlimited Plan ($297/month) — The Agency Workhorse
+The $297 Unlimited Plan — The Agency Workhorse

-The jump from $97 to $297 is $200 more per month in flat terms — but the value math flips entirely the moment you take on a second client.
+The $297 Unlimited plan is the correct plan for any digital marketing agency managing more than one client.
+The jump from $97 to $297 is $200 more per month in flat terms — but the value math flips entirely the moment you onboard a second client.
 At $297/month you unlock:

-• Advanced cross-account reporting — agency-level analytics across all your client sub-accounts
+• Advanced cross-account reporting: Agency-level analytics across all client sub-accounts

 The economics are straightforward.
-If you are charging clients between $500 and $2,000/month for your agency retainer and using GHL as the backend, the $297/month platform cost becomes a rounding error.
-An agency with just two clients paying $500/month each is already generating $1,000/month in revenue off a $297 tool.
+If you charge clients between $500 and $2,000/month for your agency retainer and use GHL as the backend, the $297/month platform cost becomes a rounding error.
+An agency with just two clients paying $500/month each generates $1,000/month in revenue off a $297 tool.
 Most established GHL agencies run 10 to 50 sub-accounts comfortably on this plan without ever needing to upgrade.

-In my GoHighLevel Mastery course, this is the plan I recommend as the starting point for anyone building a client-facing agency.
-You get the full power of GHL's automation engine without hitting arbitrary limits, and the white-label app lets you present a professional, branded platform to your clients from day one.
+Having trained over 79,000 students on AI and marketing platforms including GoHighLevel, the Unlimited plan is the one I recommend as the default starting point for any client-facing agency.
+You get the full power of GHL's automation engine without hitting arbitrary limits, and the white-label app lets you present a professional branded platform to clients from day one.

-The Pro Plan ($497/month) — Build Your Own SaaS Business
+The $497 Pro Plan — Build Your Own SaaS Business

 • White-label GoHighLevel entirely and sell it as your own branded software platform

-• Set your own pricing tiers — for example, charge clients $197/month for access to your platform
+• Set your own pricing tiers — charge clients $197/month for access to your platform

-• Automate sub-account creation and billing — clients sign up, pay you directly, and get provisioned automatically
+• Automate sub-account creation and billing so clients sign up, pay you directly, and get provisioned automatically

-• Add a white-label mobile app (iOS and Android) for an additional fee — your clients download an app carrying your branding, not GoHighLevel's
+• Add a white-label mobile app (iOS and Android) for an additional fee, carrying your branding instead of GHL's

 • Access advanced Twilio and Mailgun configuration at the agency account level